-PyCharm brings powerful support for HTML that includes syntax and error highlighting, formatting according to the code style, structure validation, code completion, on-the-fly preview during a debugging session (Live Edit), and much more.
+PyCharm brings powerful support for HTML that includes syntax and error highlighting, formatting according to the code style, structure validation, code completion, on-the-fly preview during a debugging session (Live Edit) or in the dedicated preview tab in the code editor, and much more.

 From the main menu, select HTML File from the list.
 PyCharm creates a stub file based on the HTML file template and opens it in the editor., and then select

 <img> tag, PyCharm suggests completion for the path to the file you are referencing.

 Wrap code fragments in tags

 Select the code fragment to wrap and press Ctrl+Alt+T or selectfrom the main menu.

 From the list, select Wrap with Tag.
 PyCharm encloses the selection in a pair of brackets (

 Type the tag inside the opening brackets